 1. Do NOT pay full price

 Legoland is not cheap.
-At the time of writing, if you buy tickets on the day you will pay £48 per adult and £43.80 per child (aged 3-15).
-That means a family of four won’t see much change out of £200 – and that’s before car parking, food and shopping.
+As of 2017, the pricing system has been changed.
+Children under three are free, but thereafter they now pay the full adult price.
+If you buy tickets on the day you will pay £45-£60 per person (depending on what date you visit, with school holidays carrying the highest tariff).
+That means a family of four visiting for the day during the Easter or summer break won’t see much change out of £250 – and that’s before car parking, food and shopping.

 2. Plan your visit